QitaoZhao/My-solution-to-CS231n-2021/README.md

-# Solution-to-cs231n-2021
+# My Solution to Stanford CS231n Spring 2021
-My solution to the assignments of Stanford CS231n: "Convolutional Neural Networks for Visual Recognition".
+Hi!
+These assignments were done by myself.
+Please star if you find helpful!